sussol/mobile/README.md

 We welcome contributions from external developers!

-### Prequisites
+### Prerequisitions

-Before getting started, see the development environment instructions on the [setup page](https://github.com/openmsupply/mobile/wiki/Setup).
+- Follow the [Installation guide](https://github.com/openmsupply/mobile/wiki/Installation) to set up your development environment.
+- Familiarise yourself with our [Git workflow](https://github.com/openmsupply/mobile/wiki/Git-workflow) and [coding conventions](https://github.com/openmsupply/mobile/wiki/Code-conventions).

 ### How to contribute